-InfoMaker users specify the data for the control when they create a new form
+InfoMaker users specify the data for the control when they create a new form.

-5 If the form style you are building uses two DataWindow controls, place another DataWindow control in the window and name it to conform with the valid combinations
+5. If the form style you are building uses two DataWindow controls, place another DataWindow control in the window and name it to conform with the valid combinations.

-For the list of valid combinations, see Naming the DataWindow controls in a form style on page 500.
+For the list of valid combinations, see Naming the DataWindow controls in a form style.

-6 Save the window and specify a comment for it.

-For instructions, see Identifying the window as the basis of a style on page 503
+Save the window and specify a comment for it.
+For instructions, see Identifying the window as the basis of a style.

-Completing the style
+31.6 Completing the style